Skip to content

 …and to set up ECMO if her temperature climbs again.

-18 months later you watch Francesca perform live in Eurovision.
+Eighteen months later, you watch Francesca perform live in Eurovision.
 She receives “Douze points!” from every country, setting the record for the highest ever Eurovision score.
 She campaigns for better awareness of body image in girls and is vocal about the dangers of diet pills.

-But let’s hop back in that time travel machine one last time and see what your learning was from her case…
+But let’s hop back in that time travel machine one last time and see what you learned from her case…

 You find this review article about DNP.

-Fascinatingly, as well as all the clinical management advice you received from your friendly toxicologist, it also tells you a bit about the history of DNP.
-You’re intrigued to read that the first death from DNP was over 100 years ago in 1918 secondary to occupational exposure of DNP powder.
-It was used in France for the manufacture of munitions during the First World War.
-In 1933 it was discovered that human consumption led to significant weight loss.
-It became very popular as a weight-loss drug but within 5 years it was recognised as being extremely dangerous and was labelled as “not for human consumption” by the FDA in 1938.
+It was used in France to manufacture munitions during the First World War.
+In 1933, it was discovered that human consumption led to significant weight loss.
+It became very popular as a weight-loss drug, but within five years, it was recognised as extremely dangerous and was labelled as “not for human consumption” by the FDA in 1938.
 Anecdotally, it was prescribed to Russian soldiers during World War II to keep them warm.

-It all went wrong in the 80s (didn’t it all?).
+It all went wrong in the 1980s (didn’t it all?).
 An American doctor prescribed DNP tablets to thousands of patients through his private weight loss clinic.
-In 1986 he was convicted for drug law violations, fined and prohibited from dispensing DNP to patients.
+In 1986, he was convicted for drug law violations, fined, and prohibited from dispensing DNP to patients.
 But this didn’t stop him.
 He was eventually jailed for fraud in 2008.
 But DNP is still out there and sadly widely available on the internet…

 So, what has Francesca’s case taught us (aside from reminding us how very cool the Eurovision Song Contest is)?